 Leah Weiss Caruso works for JFSA of Cleveland as a teen educator, and is mother to 3 human children and 1 canine child.

-My mom’s swearing has not impacted me in a bad way because she does not use language in a way to hurt or say bad things about others.
+Truthfully, my mom’s swearing has not impacted me in a bad way.
+She does not use language in a way to hurt or say bad things about others.
 However, when I am in a conversation with just her, the fact that she sometimes swears makes me feel more like she is treating me as an adult.
-She is not trying to deny the fact that I also use that language sometimes, and when it is appropriate to use, we will say it in conversation.
+She is not trying to deny the fact that I also use that language sometimes.
+And when it is appropriate to use, we will say it in conversation.
 It is a part of life, and I am glad she is not trying to hide me from that.

-Lev Caruso is currently in Jerusalem, Israel on a gap year, and will attend Columbia College of Chicago in the fall for musical theater.
+Lev Caruso is currently attending Columbia College of Chicago for musical theater.

 Using swear words is such a weird thing in our society, one that can be confusing for both parents and kids to navigate.
 Basically, we tell children that there are these words that adults sometimes take pleasure in using, words that can satisfyingly communicate anger and frustration or can send others into fits of laughter.
 But these words, so imbued with power, are off-limits to them.
 What a confusing message!

-Some children may, however, use cursing as a way to provoke others because even though they’re getting negative attention, at least it’s some attention.
+Some children may, however, use cursing as a way to provoke others.
+Even though they’re getting negative attention, at least it’s some attention.
 This is why parents should gauge their child’s ability to turn on that verbal filter when necessary.
 How good has he been about keeping private family matters private?
 If the child has a tough time with filtering, then parents should be more vigilant about keeping curse words out of their own vocabularies.